US | News

 As you create a plan for a safe return to work environment, it’s essential to include steps to mitigate the risks of maintaining and sharing devices in the wake of the COVID-19 pandemic.
-We’re here to help with five tips to reduce the spread of infections by improving sanitisation and limiting physical interactions.
+We’re here to help with five tips to reduce the spread of smartphone bacteria and infections by improving sanitisation and limiting physical interactions.

 The more layers of effective interventions that are implemented, the less likely your business will contribute to the spread of COVID-19.